 Timing is a crucial part of budgeting.
 Measure progress against milestones to keep on track.
 And, set realistic milestones for your organization.
 For example, if your typical sales cycle is three months, you might have a one-month milestone for sales leads generated and a two-month milestone of sales proposals generated.

-As with most things in life, when you are starting in social media marketing, start small.
+As with most things in life, when you are starting a social media strategy, start small.
 If you’re using your in-house team, make the commitment to one story per week on one channel.
 Run one ad campaign per month.
 Follow and engage with one hashtag.
 Measure progress and build on wins.

 Even if you’re using an agency or consultant, there is no need to go out with a full-blown, “all the bells and whistles” campaign based on high up-front fees.
 Instead, be strategic.
 Look at what you want to achieve and by when.
 Then allocate the required budget to cover fees and operational costs.